Remoteness classification (ASGS-RA) N

 |Synonymous names:||Remoteness area; Remoteness structure|

-Australian Statistical Geography Standard-Remoteness Area (ASGS-RA) is a geographical classification which defines locations in terms of remoteness, i.e. the physical distance of a location from the nearest Urban Centre.
+Australian Statistical Geography Standard—Remoteness Area (ASGS-RA) is a geographical classification which defines locations in terms of relative remoteness, i.e. the road distance of a location from the nearest Urban Centre and Locality.

-Geographic remoteness is essentially a measure of a physical location's level of access to goods and services.
-Large population centres tend to have a greater range of goods and services available than small centres.
-Typically, a population centre is not likely to provide a full range of goods and services until its population reaches around 250,000 people.
+Geographic remoteness is essentially a measure of a location's level of access to services.
+Larger population centres tend to have a greater level of service provision than small centres.
+Typically, a population centre is not likely to provide a full range of services until its population reaches around 250,000 people.

-Information in relation to how ARIA+ scores are calculated for physical locations is available from the Australian Population and Migration Research Centre (APMRC) website.
+Information in relation to how ARIA+ scores are calculated for populated localities is available from the Hugo Centre for Migration and Population Research website.

 |Maximum character length:||1|

 Remoteness measures are calculated using Accessibility/Remoteness Index of Australia (ARIA+) scores, which are based on the road distance from a populated locality to the nearest Urban Centre.
 The lower the ARIA+ score for a populated locality the greater the access to services.

 'Major cities of Australia' includes Statistical Area Level 1s (SA1s) with an average Accessibility/Remoteness Index of Australia (ARIA+) index value of 0 to 0.2.

 'Inner regional Australia' includes SA1s with an average ARIA+ index value greater than 0.2 and less than or equal to 2.4.